zeisss/github-deploy-agent/README.md

 GITHUB_REPO            | Repository name
-GITHUB_CREATOR         | Name of the user that created the deployment GITHUB_CREATOR_AVATAR  | Avatar URL of the creator
+GITHUB_CREATOR         | Name of the user that created the deployment GITHUB_CREATOR_AVATAR  | Avatar URL of the creator GITHUB_ENV             | The env the agent is listening on

 ## Caveats